jss367/blog/_posts/2018-10-10-Software-I-Use.md

 # Terminals

-In Windows I use a mix, mostly because none of them are perfect.
+In Windows, I use a mix, mostly because none of them are perfect.
 Here's a case (unlike browsers) that I would rather just have one

 [iTerm2](https://www.iterm2.com/)
-* Clear winner for Mac and my overall favorite.
+* The clear winner for Mac and my overall favorite.
 I wish Windows had this

 [Cmder](https://cmder.net/)
 * Allows Unix style commands, makes switching between Mac and Linux and Windows much easier

 [ConEmu](https://conemu.github.io/)
-* Top contender for best terminal in Windows.
+* A top contender for the best terminal in Windows.
 This is a really good terminal

 [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-7)
 * Sometimes I like and it sometimes I don't...